 Hey you!
 Sure you do seem a known face, and sure I will remember you as soon as you give me more details

-This way you take the pressure off and make it seem as if “of course you know you’ve crossed path before, you just don’t remember the details”.
+This way you take the pressure off and make it seem as if “of course, you know you’ve crossed paths before, you just don’t remember the details”.